Systems Architecture for Quantum Random Access Memory: Related Works

 \section{Related Works}

-Recently a similar architecture design for QRAM by Chen et al. designed a ``load-once'' QRAM architecture capable of querying memory with more than 1 bit in each memory cell, i.e., a data width of $k\geq 1$\cite{chen2023efficient}.
+Recently a similar architecture design for QRAM by Chen et al. designed a ``load-once'' QRAM architecture capable of querying memory with more than 1 bit in each memory cell, i.e., a data width of $k\geq 1$ \cite{chen2023efficient}.
 The difference between theirs and our work is that we target creating larger address widths rather than simply repeating the data retrieved multiple times to query the same address for more bus qubits.
 Notably, some previous works, e.g., Connor et al. \cite{hann}, mentioned similar strategies to generalize to high data width.
-Our virtual QRAM is compatible with a data width larger than $1$ by repeatedly querying memory cell one bit at a time.
-Moreover, we can take advantage of the parallel retrieval from \cite{chen2023efficient} in our virtual QRAM, if we use the phase encoding described in \ref{sec:arch}.
+Our virtual QRAM is compatible with a data width larger than $1$ by repeatedly querying memory cells one bit at a time, by taking advantage of the parallel retrieval from \cite{chen2023efficient} in our virtual QRAM.

 During the preparation of this work, Jaques and Rattew made similar claims on qubit mapping in QRAM in a recent paper \cite{jaques2023qram}.
-By observing that QRAM needs an exponential number of classical control for each individual classical data entry, they provide a detailed discussion to compare QRAM and classical parallel data processing.
-One major limitation of QRAM highlighed in both our work and \cite{jaques2023qram} is the signal latency for communicating qubits within the QRAM. \cite{jaques2023qram} assumes a quantum bus line for communication, which has latency linear to its distance, while our work proposes a novel teleportation-based routing scheme to overcome this bottleneck.
+One major limitation of QRAM highlighted in both our work and \cite{jaques2023qram} is the signal latency for communicating qubits within the QRAM. \cite{jaques2023qram} assumes a quantum bus line for communication, which has latency linear to its distance, while our work proposes a novel teleportation-based routing scheme to overcome this bottleneck.
 Ultimately, via teleportation, we can propagate information across QRAM qubits faster (only limited by classical communication or the speed of light), with negligible quantum delay.
 This is an important step towards achieving quantum advantage for QRAM with relatively small query delay.

+There are significant advances in hardware development towards QRAM using superconducting devices and cold atom arrays.
+For example, the key element of deterministic \texttt{CSWAP} operations between superconducting cavities have been demonstrated in previous work \cite{gao2019entanglement, xue2023hybrid}. \texttt{CSWAP} operations using superconducting transmon devices have also been demonstrated \cite{miao2023implementation}. \texttt{Toffoli} gate and \texttt{CSWAP} for QRAM have also been investigated using the Rydberg blockade.